-It may be helpful to stress the importance of practicing math problems, so your child decides to start with an approach that eventually helps them practice math in a way that suits their learning style and sensibilities.
+It may be helpful to stress the importance of practicing math problems so your child starts with an approach that eventually helps them practice math in a way that suits their learning style and sensibilities.
 As they get comfortable with one strategy, they can begin exploring others.

 Is elementary too early to start incorporating these strategies?

 Not at all!
-The sooner a child starts incorporating these strategies, the sooner they’ll be able to take advantage of them.
+The sooner a child starts incorporating these strategies, the sooner they can take advantage of them.
 It’s never too early for a child to recognize the importance of practicing problems regularly and paying attention to their homework.